iamaakashpal/Insurance-Premium-Prediction/README.md

     HEROKU_API_KEY = <>
     HEROKU_APP_NAME = a-insurance-premium-prediction

-> NOTE :- -e . is to install custom packages
+> NOTE : -e . is used to install custom packages.